iturdikulov/notes/Neil_-_Practical_Vim.md

 ## Get to Know Vim's Built-in Documentation \19

-How to open vim tutor built-in documentation, interactive tutor?::`:h vimtutor`, `:Tutor`
+How to open vim tutor built-in documentation, interactive tutor?:<wbr class="f"> `:h vimtutor`, `:Tutor`

 Built-in ℹ️ icons in this book are linked to documentation.